 The operations of certain sectors may fluctuate according to somewhat cyclical factors.
-Hence, given the contribution deadline for registered retirement savings plans ("RRSPs"), first quarter premiums and deposits are generally higher in the Individual Wealth Management sector.
-In the Individual Insurance sector, the level of sales is occasionally lower at the beginning of the year, due to the emphasis placed on RRSPs, as well as during the summer, due to summer vacations.
-Sales in the Group sectors are subject to sometimes significant variations from one quarter to another due to the size of certain new clients.
-Moreover, for the Group Insurance Employee Plans division, sales can occasionally be higher at the beginning of the year, since several contracts obtained the previous year take effect at the beginning of the year.
-In the Dealer Services division, sales tend to be higher in the second and third quarters.
-Insurance products in this division are marketed mainly through car dealers, therefore the distribution of sales during the year is, to a certain extent, related to the seasonal nature of car sales.
+Hence, given the contribution deadline for registered retirement savings plans ("RRSPs"), first quarter premiums and deposits are generally higher in the Individual Wealth Management business unit.
+In the Individual Insurance business unit, the level of sales is occasionally lower at the beginning of the year, due to the emphasis placed on RRSPs, as well as during the summer, due to summer vacations.
+Sales in both the Group Insurance and Group Savings and Retirement business units are subject to sometimes significant variations from one quarter to another due to the size of certain new clients.
+Moreover, for the Group Insurance business unit, more specifically employee plans, sales can occasionally be higher at the beginning of the year, since several contracts obtained the previous year take effect at the beginning of the year.
+In the Dealer Services business unit (Canada) and division (US), sales tend to be higher in the second and third quarters.
+Insurance products in these divisions are marketed mainly through car dealers, therefore the distribution of sales during the year is, to a certain extent, related to the seasonal nature of car sales.